List of Big Nate characters and premises: Sheila Stapleton

-Nate’s crush in the eighth book, Big Nate: Blasts Off, was shown that Randy Betancourt also had feelings for her, but when Nate says he was not moving to California for his dad’s new job, she kissed him on the cheek.
-She also played in the Mud Bowl.
-Randy was always trying to impress her.
+Daphne

+Daphne is Nate's fifth and current girlfriend.
+Like Nate, she likes Cheez Doodles and dislikes figure skating and egg salad, as well as being allergic to cats.
+She was Gina's lab partner, but Gina and Nate switched partners so the former could work with Chad and win his affection.
+Instead, Nate and Daphne ended up falling in love and have started dating since May 2023, longer than Nate has dated any of his past girlfriends.

 P.S.
 38 staff

 Clara Godfrey

-The school's social studies teacher, Nate spends much of his time trying to avoid her outside of class and antagonizing her in class, making up several nicknames for her, like Venus de Silo, Godzilla, Dark Side Of The Moon, She Who Must not Be Named, Dragon Breath, etc.
+Clara Godfrey, maiden name Clara Lessard, is P.S.
+38's social studies teacher.
+Nate spends much of his time trying to avoid her outside of class and antagonizing her in class, making up several nicknames for her, like Venus de Silo, Godzilla, Dark Side Of The Moon, She Who Must Not Be Named, Dragon Breath, Chalkzilla, etc.

 Nate has been known to exaggerate her physical features in his comics.
 Nate has called her a 'Creature Teacher' and hates her the most due to her rude attitude towards his getting detention, and the fact that she is a cat person.
 Additionally, he frequently draws her as a parody of The Devil and had stated in a comic that her father is Beelzebub.
 Nate also thinks that 6th grade would have been much easier for him if his older sister Ellen had not been there first, as Mrs. Godfrey thought Ellen was a joy to teach, and Ellen had good grades.
-The relationship between Mrs. Godfrey and Nate are not entirely negative, though.
-She allows Nate to create reports in cartoon form, giving him an outlet for his creativity and energy.
-She once saved Nate from choking on a peppermint, using the Heimlich Maneuver.
+The relationship between Mrs. Godfrey and Nate is not entirely negative, though.
+She allowed Nate to create a report about Benjamin Franklin in cartoon form (as Franklin was a cartoonist himself), giving him an outlet for his creativity and energy.
+She once saved Nate from choking on a peppermint, using the Heimlich Maneuver. she has also done such to Mr. Rosa.

-She has a daughter named Katrina, and the father is unknown.
+She has two daughters named Katrina and Meghan, respectively, and the father is unknown (although a "Mr. Godfrey" has been mentioned).
 Her maiden name is Lessard, and she apparently used to be "hot".
 She shares Nate's love for Star Trek: The Next Generation, maple donuts, and Cheez Doodles, something that is especially horrifying to him.
 She is also a fan of Gina and gives the class hard homework simply because Gina wants it.

 In the TV series, she is voiced by Carolyn Hennesy.

 Ken Rosa

-Nate's art teacher, Mr. Rosa is a soft-spoken and mild-mannered man but somewhat overworked and embittered about his career.
-He also works at "Sweet Licks" ice cream parlor during the summer.
-It is also revealed that Mr. Rosa has an addiction to waffles, and sometimes gets into a "waffle coma," when he eats too many waffles.
+Ken Rosa is Nate's art teacher.
+He is a soft-spoken and mild-mannered man but overworked and embittered about his career, occasionally stating in regret that he has a master's degree.
+He also works at an ice cream parlor called "Sweet Licks" during the summer.
+It is also revealed that Mr. Rosa has an addiction to waffles, and sometimes gets into a "waffle coma" when he eats too many waffles.

 In the TV series, he is voiced by Ryan W. Garcia.